-There is some debate about where to store the flag when traveling.
-While some say it's disrespectful to store it in your checked luggage when flying because some people believe you should always keep the flag with you on your person in your carry-on bag, there are no rules one way or the other.
+There’s some debate about where to store the flag when traveling.
+Some say it's disrespectful to store it in your checked luggage when flying and believe you should always keep the flag with you on your person, in your carry-on bag.
+That said, there are no rules one way or the other.
 It depends entirely on what works for the traveler when flying with the American flag.
 The important thing is to make sure the flag is handled with respect throughout the entire travel process.

 No matter where you’re going or how you get there, traveling with an American flag is akin to traveling with a VIP.
 Just like you’d treat your VIP with respect and dignity throughout every phase of the journey, you need to offer the same level of diligence to the flag.

 The main thing is to make sure the flag is handled with care when you travel with it out of respect.
 As long as you follow basic etiquette, such as not letting the flag touch the ground or crumpling it up to shove in your bag without care, you’re good to go on your trip with the flag in tow.